-- Reporting a sexual assault can be frightening. - We can't promise to know exactly what will happen if you report, but we can give you some idea. - This institution's official position is that all reports will be taken seriously and no sexual abuse is to be tolerated. - There are several ways to report an assault, or that you have been threatened or harassed.
+- We can't promise to know exactly what will happen if you report, but we can give you some idea. - This institution's official position is that all reports will be taken seriously and no sexual abuse is to be tolerated. - There are several ways to report sexual abuse, or that you have been threatened or harassed... provide specific examples.